5 Things You Can Do After You ORD

 The recommendation is to find a job you like rather than a job that pays you higher initially.
 The difference in salary will be narrowed in the long road ahead.

 3) Go Travel

 Your well-deserved long vacation of course.
-You have been stuck in a place where you do not want to be in for the past 2 years and now is the time to travel for as long as you want to.
+You have been stuck in a place where you do not want to be for the past 2 years and now is the time to travel for as long as you want to.

-Go backpacking for an unknown period of time is most probably what you should do when you still do not have many commitments, be it in work or in family.
+Go backpacking for an unknown period of time is most probably what you should do when you still do not have many commitments, be it in work or for family.
 If you missed this chance, you may never have one again once you have started working or a family.

 4) Go Study